10:30 am Sunday Worship

 Fact in significance.
 Sign and things signified.
 That’s what got them moving.
 That’s what got them going.
 This was a Savior who is Christ the Lord.
 This Savior is born this day in the city of David and it was born for them personally.
 Nothing was more important.
 Nothing could, nothing else could demand their immediate attention.

 The attitude comes across in the manner of their departure.
 The language indicates here that they hurried.
 They made haste to get to Bethlehem.
-The haste that, that marked their steps here reveals a sense of urgency.
+The haste that, that marked their steps here, it reveals the sense of urgency.
 It reveals a sense of zeal, an attitude that drives the action.
-They’re exhibiting here an eagerness, a desire, a sense of longing.
+They are exhibiting here an eagerness, a desire, a sense of longing.
 There’s passion in their steps.
 They’re not loafing to Bethlehem.
 That translated into effort.

 “And they found,” verse 16, “Mary and Joseph and the baby lying in a manger.”
 And that order is a bit odd because Mary comes first.
 That’s uncommon in an account written in the first century, for a woman to come first in an order.
-But this really signifies that once again as Luke continues to do.
-It signifies her importance.
-It signifies, once again, God’s interest not just in men, but in men and women because both are created in his image, both given the duty and the privilege of worshipping and glorifying him.
+But this really signifies that once again as Luke continues to do, it signifies her importance.
+It signifies, once again, God’s interest not just in men, but in men and women because both, created in his image, both given the duty and, and the privilege of worshipping and glorifying him.

 You know, just a little comment there, all of us are replaceable.
 None of us is essential to the plan.
 Jesus is.
 He is the essential one.
 I can drop dead right now, don’t want to, but I could and God will find somebody here.
 All of us are in that category.
 We’re replaceable, God’s program continues.
 He’s not deterred by human failure or human change.
 In fact, he plans it for his glory.